stored procedureis a routine that can be called to perform operations. A stored procedure can be either of the following:

 Language and Fenced Options

-The header portion of the panel is dynamically built and allows modification only to attributes that are applicable, based on these settings.
-As a result, you only have to be concerned with attributes that are applicable to the type of procedure with which you are working.
-When you change the setting of Language or Fenced, the other available attributes change accordingly.
+The header portion of the panel is dynamically built and allows modification only to attributes that are applicable, based on the settings of Language and Fenced.
+As a result, you do not have to be concerned with attributes that are not applicable to the type of procedure with which you are working.
+When you change the setting of Language or Fenced, these other available attributes change accordingly.
 For complete information about Language, Fenced, and all other fields, see the online help.

 The Parameter Declaration List is a scrollable region on the procedure create, alter, and template panels.
-Use this list to manage parameter values, including the following information:
+You can use this list to manage parameter information, including the following:

 - Number of parameters for your stored procedure